walchko/github-blog/source/blog/docker/cross-compile-arm.md

     BUG_REPORT_URL="https://bugs.debian.org/"
     ```

-The balenalib/raspberrypi3-debian is a stripped down image, no python or gcc
+The `balenalib/raspberrypi3-debian:latest` is a stripped down image, no python or gcc.
+The
+`balenalib/raspberrypi3-debian-build` has a lot of development tools/libries installed.

 # References